laur89/docker-seedbox-rclone-fetch-extract/README.md

 the preferred method, as \*arr service (or whatever other media manager you happen to use) should be responsible for torrent removal upon successful import anyways.

-It's also important to know if an already-downloaded source file is modified (apart from deleting it), then those modifications will no longer be pulled.
+It's also important to know if an already-downloaded source file is modified at the remote (apart from deletion), then those modifications will no longer be reflected locally.

 ## Rationale